10 things you need to know about vitamin D

 minute reading time

-Summer is finally here and so there seems no better time to talk about the sunshine vitamin – vitamin D!
-Here are some facts you might not know about this important vitamin.
+Winter is in the rear-view mirror and spring is in the air so there’s no better time to talk about the sunshine vitamin – vitamin D!
+Here are 10 facts you need to know about this important vitamin.

-Vitamin D is essential to help our bodies absorb and regulate calcium.
-It also regulates phosphate levels – an essential nutrient for keeping our bones, teeth and muscles healthy.
+Our bodies use Vitamin D to absorb and regulate calcium.
+Vitamin D also regulates phosphate levels – an essential nutrient for keeping our bones, teeth and muscles healthy.

-Not getting enough vitamin D can lead to bone tenderness and pain, muscle weakness and in children, conditions such as rickets, skeletal deformities, anaemia and susceptibility to respiratory infections.
-It is, therefore, vital that we get enough from our younger years into adulthood.
+Vitamin D deficiency can lead to bone tenderness and pain, muscle weakness and in children, conditions such as rickets, skeletal deformities, anaemia and an increased risk of respiratory infections.
+It is, therefore, vital that we get enough in our younger years and throughout adulthood.

 2. How to get vitamin D from sunshine